Beginner Muscle & Strength Workout for Women

 This is the dumbbell row.
 It’s a great beginner exercise for building muscle in your upper back.
 The main muscles it works are the lats, traps, and rear delts.
 It’s also fairly good for your arms, though, and should stimulate a bit of biceps growth.

 Once you get comfortable doing these rows, you can start practicing the lowered chin-up.
-And from there, you can transition to doing full chin-ups.
+And from there, you can transition to doing full chin-ups from a dead hang.

 The Workout